-Visit IUPUI's online graduate application.
-Please note: SAFARI and CHROME users must enable pop-ups and third-party cookies in order for the application to function properly.
+Apple Safari and Google Chrome users must enable pop-ups and third-party cookies in order for the application to function properly.

-Provide contact information (including names, street addresses, phone numbers, and email addresses) of three faculty members or professional references who will submit letters of recommendation via the online application system.
+You will be asked to provide contact details (i.e. names, street addresses, phone numbers, and email addresses) of three recommenders – faculty members or professional references – who will submit letters of recommendation through the online application system.

-If you are in the process of completing a bachelor's degree when you apply, a transcript showing your first three years of study is acceptable.
-If admitted to Herron, you must submit a final, official transcript to the Office of Admissions and Student Services, verifying the completion and award of your degree prior to your matriculation.
+If you are in the process of completing a bachelor's degree when you apply, a transcript showing your academic record through your current term of study is acceptable.
+If admitted to Herron, you must submit a final, official transcript verifying the completion and award of your degree.

 The nature of your portfolio depends on the nature of your experiences.

-Proof of English proficiency is required for international students unless the applicant’s undergraduate degree is from a university that is located in a country where English is the official language.
+Proof of English proficiency is required for international students unless the applicant&undergraduate degree is from a university that is located in a country where English is the official language.

 Most commonly, students submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores.
-TOEFL scores must total 79 or higher on the iBT (550 or higher on the paper-based test).
+TOEFL scores must total 79 or higher on the internet-based test (550 or higher on the paper-based test).
 IELTS scores must total 6.5 or higher.

 Applicants must request that an official copy of their test results be sent directly to IUPUI by the testing agency.
 The IUPUI reporting code for TOEFL is 1325.
 Other tests or ELS coursework may be accepted in order to verify English proficiency.